 Maude herself passed away in 1956, leaving a legacy of philosophical and religious teachings and was an inspiration for many women who were to follow in her footsteps.
 While on a speaking tour in Australia in 1928 the Sydney press referred to her as “the really famous Maude Royden, England’s first woman preacher” and she was also described by one considerable person as “England’s greatest woman”.

 It is a fitting epitaph!
-Agnes Maude Royden is also recorded on the plinth of the Millicent Fawcett statue that was recently unveiled in Parliament Square, London on 24 April 2018.
-Her picture is included along with many other women of the Suffrage movement around the base of the statue.
+Agnes Maude Royden is also recorded on the plinth of the Millicent Fawcett statue that was unveiled in Parliament Square, London on 24 April 2018.
+Around the base of the statue, Maude’s picture is included alongside many other women of the Suffrage movement.

 Many thanks to local Historian Mike Royden for this story.